All you need to know about endometriosis

 Ibuprofen and paracetamol can be used as anti-inflammatories and to reduce pain levels.
 These are available over the counter but are not always effective for severe cases.
 It is important to talk to your doctor if you’re still in pain after taking painkillers for a few months.

-Oestrogen promotes endometrial tissue growing and shedding.
+Oestrogen promotes endometrial tissue growth and shedding.
 By limiting this hormone, the amount of tissue and pain can be reduced.
 Treatments such as the oral contraceptive pill, the implant and intrauterine system (IUS) can control oestrogen production; however, they do have various side effects that need to be considered.
 This method also temporarily reduces fertility, so it is not advised for those trying to conceive.

-Surgery is typically for those with severe symptoms that have not been relieved via the other methods.
+Surgery is typically for those with severe symptoms that have not been relieved via other methods.
 Firstly, a laparoscopy can be used to remove endometrial tissue to improve your fertility or ease some symptoms.
 If the keyhole surgery and other treatments are unsuccessful, then a hysterectomy (removal of the womb) can be performed providing that the patient has decided not to have any more children.

 Endometriosis and pregnancy